Althandir/Anno-117-Industry-Specialists-Pack/README.md

 # Industry Specialist Pack - Mod
-This mod adds Specialist focused on Industry Buildings into Anno 117.
+This mod adds Specialists focused on Industry Buildings into Anno 117.
 This Mod is part as a submod of "Extended Specialists Mod"
 ***
 ### Item Overview (AI Generated - Might contain Issues.
 Please point them out if you find some)
 ***